Volunteer to Teach English at NSC!

 - Fluent English speaker

-- Minimum commitment of ten weeks, five hours per week (see calendar and schedule above)
+- Minimum commitment of eight weeks, five hours per week (see calendar and schedule above)

 - Approved volunteers will be required to submit a PA Criminal Background Check and PA Child Abuse History Clearance dated within the past 5 years.